 You have already taken a major leap into providing better nutrition to your Shiba Inu.

-By just being aware and educated about dog nutrition and nutrition in general, will help both you and your Shiba live a healthier life.
+Just being aware and educated about dog nutrition and nutrition in general will help both you and your Shiba live a healthier life.

 When first starting out, it’s important that you don’t overwhelm yourself all at once.